kauefelipems/EIT-Simulation-Framework/README.md

   - Convert the image structures into spice netlists to the .lib files at netlist_path;
   - Configure stimulation signal using DAC_MODEL class and pwl_write() function;
   - Configure control and trigger signals using MUX_CONTROL class and pwl_write() function;
-  - Run to generate PWL and netlist files.
+  - Run testbench_stimulation.m to generate PWL and netlist files.

 - PSPICE SIDE
   - Create CAPTURE parts for the .lib FEM netlists using MODEL EDITOR;